MarkPearlCoZa/Blog_General/_posts/2017-04-18-Things-to-learn-in-2017.md

 Each year there is this proliferation of things to learn.

-In an effort to focus my learning around certain topics here's my list of tools / technologies I would like to have some experience in:
+In an effort to focus my learning around certain topics here's my list of tools / technologies I would like to have some experience in by the end of the year:

 * Docker
 * Basic Ruby